enroute-mobi/stif-reflex-api/README.markdown

-# Codifligne
+# Reflex
 Work in progress :
-An API wrapper for Stif Codifligne API
+An API wrapper for Stif Reflex API

 # Dependencies
 Ruby >= 2.1.0